wcgordon1/lamplighter/manuscript/active/ch15_Glassways.md

 "Careful," Tamsin whispered, her voice echoing strangely in the glass-lined passage.
 "Some of these are cracked.
 Sharp edges everywhere."

 The tunnel was a forgotten spur of the old glassworks district, abandoned when the factory moved to cheaper land outside the city limits.
-The mirrors had been left behind—stock that was easier to store than transport, sheets of silvered glass that now created an unintentional labyrinth beneath the streets.
+The mirrors had been left behind; stock that was easier to store than transport, sheets of silvered glass that now created an unintentional labyrinth beneath the streets.

 But that wasn't why they were here.

-The first sign was the smell—mildew and something else, something that reminded Ivy of old glass backing left too long in damp air.
+The first sign was the smell: mildew and something else, something that reminded Ivy of old glass backing left too long in damp air.
 Then came the sound: a soft dripping that didn't match the rhythm of water falling from pipes.
 Too irregular, like someone counting who'd forgotten the proper sequence.

 Ivy felt it the moment they passed the third stack of mirrors: a coolness that had nothing to do with the underground air, a pressure that made her chest tight and her breath come short.
 The token at her throat had gone cold, not the mere coolness of wrong phase but the bone-deep chill that meant something was actively feeding on the Veil.

 She pressed her palm against the tunnel wall, feeling for the vibrations she'd learned to recognize.
-The electrical resonance from the collars was riding through the infrastructure here, but there was something else—a disturbance in the natural patterns that suggested active consumption of Veil energy.
+The electrical resonance from the collars was riding through the infrastructure here, but there was something else: a disturbance in the natural patterns that suggested active consumption of Veil energy.

 "Level four," she said quietly, and Tamsin nodded.